open-traffic-generator/ixia-c/docs/prerequisites.md

    ip link set eth1 promisc on
    ```

-2. (Optional) To deploy `traffic-engine` against veth interface pairs, you need to create them as follows:
+2. (Optional) To deploy `ixia-c-traffic-engine` against veth interface pairs, you need to create them as follows:

    ```sh
    # create veth pair veth1 and veth2